vanHeemstraSystems/lego-management/containers/app/lego/README.md

 **RECOMMENDED**: An awesome demo by Ikaz Ik on YouTube as ""Simple Adjustment" - LEGO CGI Animation -" at https://www.youtube.com/watch?v=5kAHiDYYpMo

+Based on "HOW TO MAKE A CUSTOM DECORATION" at https://mecabricks.com/en/forum/topic/2925

 ![MEGA Bricks - LEGO-Azure](./img/MECA_Bricks_LEGO_Azure.png)